 "role": "user",

-"content": "How would you secure a REST API exposed to the public internet?"
+"content": "How do I secure a REST API exposed to the internet?"

 }]